 Tennessee Retirement Taxes

-Tennessee combines the sixth lowest cost of living in the country with a warm climate and terrific recreational offerings.
-Cultural hotspots like Nashville and Memphis are great retirement destinations for seniors who love the arts, while the Blue Ridge Mountain region in western Tennessee is perfect for outdoor enthusiasts.
+Tennessee combines the lowest cost of living in the country with a warm climate and terrific recreational offerings.
+Cultural hotspots like Nashville and Memphis are great retirement destinations for seniors who love the arts.
+The Blue Ridge Mountain region in western Tennessee is perfect for outdoor enthusiasts.

-That can add up to hundreds or thousands of dollars in retirement tax savings as compared with many other states.
+This can add up to hundreds, or even thousands, of dollars in retirement tax savings as compared with many other states.
 Tennessee also has low property taxes, although its sales tax is one of the highest in the U.S.

 Is Tennessee tax-friendly for retirees?

-Yes.
-As Tennessee does not have a standard income tax, all forms of retirement income are untaxed at the state level.
+As Tennessee does not have an income tax, all forms of retirement income are untaxed at the state level.
 This includes Social Security and income from retirement accounts.
-Additionally, property taxes in Tennessee are quite low, with an average effective rate of just 0.74%.
+Additionally, property taxes in Tennessee are quite low, with an average effective rate of just 0.56%.

 That being said, one tax that hits seniors in Tennessee especially hard is the sales tax.
-Tennessee has the highest state and local sales taxes of any state, with an average overall rate of 9.45%.
+Tennessee has one of the highest state and local sales taxes of any state, with an average overall rate of 9.61%.

 Is Social Security taxable in Tennessee?